 How many times have you waked up with unbearable pain at the base of your jaw?
 This discomfort is very problematic since it can extend to the temple and press your head, thus producing migraines.
 We share how to remove jaw pain from stress.

 Dental bruxism is an unconscious act of the body that consists of squeezing and/or grinding teeth without realizing it.
-In general, this condition is associated with stress, anxiety or distress, although in some cases it can also be a symptom of parasites in the body.
+In general, this condition is associated with stress, anxiety, or distress, although in some cases it can also be a symptom of parasites in the body, as mentioned by an orthodontist in Fredericksburg, VA.

 This act can occur both at night and day, although it is true that it is usually very common during the person’s sleep hours since the individual in question does not realize what he/she is doing.
 The majority of people affected, find out why someone is witnessing the grinding or because the dentist detects wear of the teeth.